-Because Waukegan Illinois is a densely populated community in the Chicago Metropolitan area, it has maintained a high incident rate of vehicle accidents every year.
-Sadly, four individuals lost their lives in fatal vehicle accidents in 2013, which was double the rate compared to the two previous years.
+Because Waukegan, Illinois, is a densely populated community in the Chicago Metropolitan area, it has maintained a high incidence rate of vehicle crashes yearly.
+Sadly, four individuals lost their lives in fatal car accidents in 2018, double the rate compared to the two previous years.

-Even though Interstate 94 (Tri-State Tollway) travels through a portion of Waukegan, most of the community's fatal accidents occur on the city side streets.
-This includes a deadly accident that occurred on May 8, 2013 on North Sheridan Road just south of West Ridgeland Avenue involving drunk driving.
+Even though heavily congested Interstate 94 (Tri-State Tollway) travels through a portion of Waukegan, most of the community's fatal car crashes occur on the city side streets.
+On May 8, 2018, a deadly car crash on North Sheridan Road just south of West Ridgeland Avenue involved drunk driving.

 Recovering Compensation for Injuries Sustained in a Waukegan Car Accident

-- Medical bills, hospitalization costs and funds for rehabilitation, physical therapy and additional surgeries
+- Future costs involving the plaintiff's rehabilitation, physical therapy, and additional surgeries

 - Lost wages caused by time away from work

 - Loss of consortium, companionship, and enjoyment of life

 - Disfigurement and amputation